Please Help us fundraise!

 We are moving on to what fuels us to better be part of the solution.

 Reduced to $29,900.
 Sold `As Is.
 We are Seeking Fundraising for our nonprofit, if gain Grant/Donations we will give the boat to a wooden boat school, and we contacted several but sadly communities not together to make it happen for young and old, so do see our plans in progress on our homepage that you can soon take part in!
 So if aware or have one in mind, please let us know the contact info!

 Please note we require every person interested in buying, to come talk or send a rep, if interested after we send an intro email w/detail and pictures.

-This sailboat is a nice small home and coastal cruiser on Dock I-30 in Charleston, Oregon Marina.
+This sailboat is a nice coastal cruiser on Dock I-30 in Charleston, Oregon Marina, where surroundings are natural.

 Documentation 911528.
 30 ft LOD, George Buehler - grizzly bear design sailboat with boomkin bowsprit = 38 ft LOA.
 Double ender full keel cutter.

 Needs a depth sounder maybe??
 This one partially works, but if you put on hard you may find it clogged??
-As far as other electronics like radar, chart plotters, you may want to choose for your self, for we do not use them.
+As far as other electronics like radar, chart plotters, you may want to choose for yourself, for we do not use them.
 Sails are in good shape, main a little stretched but good and 2nd staysail fairly new, used a few times.
 We scraped all paint off deck last year so now just sand 1 coat and paint your choices of color.
 We have a gallon of black Petite for the bottom.
 You can pull out when available space at the hard here at Charleston Marina boatyard near the Marina.